DeathReaper0965/deathreaper0965.github.io/index.md

 tags: [Jekyll, theme, responsive, blog, template]
 ---

-I'm a Machine Learning and Deep Learning Practitioner with 6.5+ years of experience in Generative AI, NLP, Large Language Models(LLMs), Computer Vision, Reinforcement Learning and Multi-Modal Models.
-I've also filed <a href="https://patents.justia.com/inventor/praneet-pabolu" target="_blank">8 US Patents</a> in Generative AI space as part of my current & previous works as a <a href="https://linkedin.com/in/deathreaper0965" target="_blank">Senior Applied Data Scientist</a>.
+I'm a Machine Learning and Deep Learning Practitioner with 7+ years of experience in Generative AI, NLP, Large Language Models(LLMs), Computer Vision, Reinforcement Learning and Multi-Modal Models.
+I've also filed <a href="https://patents.justia.com/inventor/praneet-pabolu" target="_blank">9 US Patents</a> in Generative AI space as part of my current & previous works as an <a href="https://linkedin.com/in/deathreaper0965" target="_blank">Applied Scientist</a>.
 I love working on all areas of Deep Learning, whether it is Language, Vision or Speech.
 Moreover, I always keep myself updated with the latest advancements in our ever-evolving and rapidly changing world.

 <br />
 Being a Meetup enthusiast, I enjoy Attending and Giving Talks at Local and International Summits on Artificial Intelligence.
 Some of the Summits where I was an Invited Speaker are:<br><br>